Alicia Ellingsworth, Sales and Production Director

-Alicia believes bringing food into the city and connecting it to hungry people is all about asking the right questions, finding common ground and growing relationships.
-She’s been an organic vegetable grower for fifteen years, and founded KC Farm School at Gibbs Road in 2018.
-She is skilled at year-round production planning, CSA management, volunteer and crew activation, and holding space for lively conversations where people can gather and find solution.
-Her work is supported by grant funds.
+Alicia believes bringing food into the city and connecting it to hungry people is all about finding common ground, asking the right questions, and dedication to solution.
+She’s been an organic vegetable grower for fifteen years, and founded KC Farm School at Gibbs Road in Kansas City, Kansas, in 2018.
+She is skilled at year-round production planning, CSA management, volunteer and crew activation, and holding space for lively conversations where people grow relationship.

 Katie and her husband, Ken Barber, co-operate Green Gate Family Farm in Wheatland, Missouri.
 It is a 67 acre certified organic farm, with diversified production of annual and perennial produce, cut flowers, nursery plants, and a variety of eggs.
 Katie has been involved with the food hub before it was a food hub back in 2011.
 She is a founding member of Fresh Farm HQ Cooperative Association, now known as the Kansas City Food Hub, and is 100% committed to making the wholesale market a place small to medium size farmers can viably sell too.
 Katie was elected president in November 2017.

 Ami Zumalt, Vice-President